Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 Make a melee spell attack against a creature within 30 feet of the vine.
 On a hit, the target takes 4d8 Bludgeoning damage and is pulled up to 30 feet toward the vine; if the target is Huge or smaller, it has the Grappled condition (escape DC equal to your spell save DC).
 The vine can grapple only one creature at a time, and you can cause the vine to release a Grappled creature (no action required).

-As a Bonus Action on your later turns, you can repeat the attack against a creature within 30 feet of the vine.
+As a **:rsc-b: Bonus Action**{ .rsc } on your later turns, you can repeat the attack against a creature within 30 feet of the vine.

 ***Using a Higher-Level Spell Slot.*** The number of creatures the vine can grapple increases by one for each spell slot level above 4.